HomeDirectoriesThe Future is Now: Why Your Business Needs to Be on an...

 What if your business could be automatically matched with customers who need exactly what you offer, even when they don’t know to look for you specifically?

-The acquisition process typically follows these stages:
+The acquisition process usually follows these stages:

-2. Presentation customization: Highlighting the aspects of your business most relevant to each specific searcher
+2. Presentation customization: Highlighting the parts of your business most relevant to each searcher

 5. Relationship development: Supporting ongoing connections with customers who’ve engaged with your business